Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 Of the more than 46 million people living in Spain, 14% are immigrants.
 Close to 63% of Spain’s foreign workforce population was employed in 2019.
 That’s a higher percentage than in Greece (53%) and France (58.9%), but lower than in the Netherlands (66.6%) and Germany (70.8%).

 If you’re a citizen of the European Union (EU), European Economic Area (EEA), or Switzerland, you’re allowed to live and work in Spain without a visa or permit.
 Non-EU citizens will need a work permit.
 In most cases, non-EU citizens will have to secure a job before they can apply for permits to work and live in Spain.
+They will also need to follow the correct immigration process, depending on their particular situation.
+If you are a non-EU citizen, it might be worth speaking to a lawyer to help plan your move to Spain.

 If you are a UK citizen and you were already a legal resident of Spain before 1 January 2021, you do not need a work visa due to Brexit.
 UK citizens who wish to come to Spain to work post-Brexit will need a work visa.
 Other employees who are exempt include academics and close relatives who are joining family members working in Spain.
+However, you might need to provide documents to verify your situation.

 Employment contracts under Spain labor laws